Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 - app-service
 - key-vault
 ---
-# Use Key Vault from App Service with Managed Service Identity and Python
+# Use Key Vault from App Service with Azure Managed Identity and Python

 ## SDK Versions
 In this sample, you will find the following folders: